 London with Kids

 We’ve traveled to London with our three kids a couple of times now – when they were 3, 5 and 7 and again when they were 6, 8 and 10.
 When we’re there we stay active – there’s so much to do it would be a shame to spend too much time at the hotel (even though we loved our hotel).
-Here are our top ten tips for families heading to London.
+Here are our top ten London travel tips for families.
 And if you’re worried about rain, don’t be – most of these aren’t dependent on good weather.

 See London from Above

-Take a ride on the London Eye – the very large ferris wheel on the south bank of the Thames, across from Big Ben and Parliament.
-We always do this on the first day we’re in London with kids since it lets us get our bearings, and staring out over London we can plan out the next few days.
+Take a ride on the London Eye – the very large Ferris wheel on the south bank of the Thames, across from Big Ben and Parliament.
+We always do this on the first day we’re in London with kids since it lets us get our bearings, and staring out over London let us plan out the next few days.

 Have Afternoon Tea

 My wife grew up going to Fortnum & Mason for High Tea / Afternoon Tea, and we’ve continued the tradition with our kids – both at Fortnum and also at the Milestone Hotel.
 We like them both a lot, but the Milestone Hotel’s is a little more kid-friendly – in terms of the setting, the food/tea served and the price.
 It’s worth bringing a nice outfit and letting your kids practice their best manners.
 Put this one on your London travel tips list – there’s so much food served, if you book a tea in the late afternoon (e.g. 4 or 5pm) you likely won’t need to eat dinner.
 Information on Fortnum’s Tea is here.
 Information on the Milestone Hotel’s Tea is here.

 Learn the History

 The Tower of London is a castle with 1000 years of history, and if that’s not enough, the Queen’s jewels are housed there.
 We took a tour with Context Travel and loved how our guide Philippa tailored everything to the kids, from the starting time to the pace to the stories she told.
 My kids loved seeing the jewels and hearing about past kings and queens, the animals of the Menagerie, and medieval torture devices.
 Highly recommended if you’re traveling to London with kids!

 Revisit Harry Potter

-London is full of Harry Potter-related things to do, from walking tours to studio visits.
-We want to experience more on future trips, but for now my 10-year-old is satiated after visiting Platform 9 3/4 at King’s Cross railway station.
+Exploring London with kids is full of Harry Potter-related things to do, from walking tours to studio visits.
+We want to experience more on future trips, but for now, my 10-year-old is satiated after visiting Platform 9 3/4 at King’s Cross railway station.
 I had expected to walk up and find a short casual line for photos.
-In reality it’s a highly-organized operation with a queue, a photographer and a person who will put you in the scarf of your favorite Hogwarts house and direct you for the best photo ops, all for free…unless you want to purchase a photo at the end.
+In reality, it’s a highly-organized operation with a queue, a photographer and a person who will put you in the scarf of your favorite Hogwarts house and direct you for the best photo ops, all for free…unless you want to purchase a photo at the end.
 Despite the hour-long line, it was a highlight.

 Let Kids Be Kids